qiuhuachuan/smile/README.md

 <br>

 <b>TL;DR: An efficient method that can:</b>
-1️⃣ automatically construct a collection of large-scale, diverse and muti-turn conversations;
+1️⃣ automatically construct a collection of large-scale, diverse and muti-turn conversations;<br>
 2️⃣ provide an SmileChat datatset for building a dialog agent for mental health support.

 <br>